Munna-Scripts/E-Scooter/README.md

-Here's my first Github project And I'll keep upgrading this project
+Here is my first Github project And I'll keep upgrading this project.